-With the exception of the Solar System objects, all coordinates are stored rounded to 20 arcsec, giving 10 arcsec accuracy for the standard epoch J2000.0.
+With the exception of the Solar System objects and the Alignment Bright Star list, all coordinates are stored rounded to 20 arcsec, giving 10 arcsec accuracy for the standard epoch J2000.0.
 The coordinates are precessed to the equinox of the date when the object is selected; nutation is neglected.
 The apparent position of objects is calculated (for standard air pressure and temperature), taking refraction into account.
 For the Moon, topocentric coordinates are calculated.

 By default, Gemini assumes that any input coordinates are for the epoch of the current date.
-This default can be changed to Epoch J2000.0 by executing "Setup $\rightarrow$ Coordinate Epoch $\rightarrow$ Epoch J2000.0."
+This default can be changed to Epoch J2000.0 by executing "Setup $\rightarrow$ Communication $\rightarrow$ Coordinate Epoch $\rightarrow$ Epoch J2000.0."
 If this change is made and Epoch J2000.0 coordinates are entered, Gemini will precess the entered coordinates to the epoch of the date so that GoTo slews will be accurate.
 The coordinates of the resident catalogs will not, however, be affected regardless of which epoch is selected.